Wt-Yu/MSAPNet/README.md

 <img src="architecture.png" width="800"/>

-This work has been accepted for presentation at the 2025 IEEE International Symposium on Biomedical Imaging(ISBI).
+🎉🎉 **The article has been accepted for presentation at the 2025 IEEE International Symposium on Biomedical Imaging!** 🎉🎉